team-reflect/beginning-of-infinity/notes/Optimism.md

 An optimistic civilization is open and not afraid to innovate, and is based on traditions of [[Criticism]].
 Its institutions keep improving, and the most important knowledge that they embody is knowledge of how to detect and eliminate errors.

+Optimism also infers that we should not fear extra terrestrial civilisations.
+They would necessarily have gone through their own [[Enlightenment]] and be [[Universal Explainers]], unlikely to willingly harm other [[People]]

 See also:
 - [[Dynamic Societies]]
 - [[Static Societies]]